ThomasDaheim/JavaHelper/README.md

 # JavaHelper
-A collection of helper classes used in other repros.
+A collection of helper classes used in my other repros.